TheFBplus/pc-ex/docs/md/classes/filter.md

 • **vertexBuffer**: `VertexBuffer`

 The vertex buffer for the fullscreen quad.
-Used when calling {@link drawFullscreenQuad}. [read only].
+Used when calling {@link drawFullscreenQuad}.

 #### Inherited from